-We focus on helping investors understand the key elements in building an effective long-term investment program, with an emphasis on the needs and resources of retail and small institutional investors.
+We focus on helping investors understand the key elements in building an effective long-term investment program.